The CFO Line Flipped Back to Wait — $1.26B in ETF Outflows, Demand at 2026 Lows, and the Math Behind What Happens Next

 This is the signal doing exactly what it is designed to do: it told you when structure changed, in both directions.

-The 26-Day Accumulate Window in Historical Context
+The 26-Day Accumulate Window — 9 Years of Context

-• 2024 summer (May 1 open to Sep 30 close): 26 Accumulate days across 153 tracked.
-Accumulate windows confirmed and held.
+- 2024 summer (May 1 open to Sep 30 close): 26 Accumulate days.
 Summer return: +4.4%.
-Max drawdown during period: -18.6%.
-The gain was real, but the path was painful — a classic rangebound grind.
+A rangebound grind.

-• 2025 summer (May 1 open to Sep 30 close): 95 Accumulate days out of 153 tracked — the regime held decisively.
+- 2025 summer: 95 Accumulate days — the regime held decisively.
 Summer return: +21.1%.
-Max drawdown: -12.3%.
-A cleaner trend with shallower pullbacks.
+A cleaner trend.

 The Macro Headwinds That Compressed the Signal